rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 * **Sub-Plans** - focus on the candidate clip with a curiosity emotion and so prime the auto-planner for sub-plans which can then be assessed.
 * **Provenance** - generate likely precursor narratives to assess the reliability of current information

 As with the auto-planner, the selected assessing pattern will be based on what worked best in previous similar cases.
+This is essentially the same mechanism that was used for training the autopilot to interact with the physical world.

 >**Throughout this process there is a constant balance of overall priorities**.
 Some of these will have a wider scope, for example
 >- What level of risk is acceptable to proceed with this plan?